nerdyrodent/AVeryComfyNerd/README.md

 * Use **ComfyUI Manager** to install missing custom nodes by clicking "Install Missing Custom Nodes"
 * If ComfyUI Manager can't find a node automatically, use the _search_ feature
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.
 This is the most common issue, so update now!
-* These are just workflows - no custom nodes here, so no code to go wrong :) Scroll down to see the table of workflows and their descriptions.
+* These are just workflows - no custom nodes here, so no code to go wrong :)
 * Need a model or checkpoint?
 See the resources section!
 * By default, models are saved in subdirectories under ``ComfyUI/models``, though some custom nodes have their own models directory.
 * _Don't mix SDXL and SD1.5 models_ (unless stated, such as SDXL needing the SD 1.5 vision model) - chances are you'll get an error!